cybozu-go/meows/docs/runner-pod-api.md

 When the state is `debugging` or a time is set by the [`PUT /deletion_time`](#put-deletion_time), it returns a non-zero time.

-If the deletion time returned by this API has passed, the `Pod` sweeper will delete the pod.
+If the deletion time returned by this API has passed, a controller manager will delete the pod.

 **Successful response**